k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: Drow shouldn't receive a shield of light as a sacrifice gift
 - Fix: minor feedback bit with aura of darkness and objects using artifact_light()
+- Fix: the Wizard of Yendor could be awakened prematurely on wizard1 level